-I have drawn to the conclusion that drinking too much tea while getting all excited about something has its side effects.
-Particularly, leading me to endless twists and turns, an out-of-control hair, and a rather busy, busy mind.
-This has very often happened to me and yet after countless "I’ll never ever drink tea at night again", I end up sipping another large cup of tea and a body heavily abused.
+I have drawn to the conclusion that drinking too much tea while being excited about something has its side effects, leading me to endless twists and turns, an out-of-control hair, and a topsy-turvy mind.
+After countless ‘I’ll never ever drink tea at night again’, I end up sipping another tall glass of tea, and a body heavily abused.

-Then finally at 4am, it got me thinking--if my body doesn’t want to sleep yet why should I force it to?
-I've never been a fan of forcing things (no matter how controlling I can be).
-So I stopped moving and started thinking some more.
+Then finally at 4 am, it made me think—if my body doesn’t want to sleep, why should I force it to?
+So I stopped resisting and allowed my brain to think more thoughts.

-This morning, I was fascinated about how a series of decisions build up a person’s being.
-Every gesture, every word, every thought can become us.
+This morning, I was fixated about how a series of decisions contribute to a person’s being.
+Every gesture, every word, every thought can become part of us.
 I thought about how and when children transition into adults.
-Do we one day just wake up from bed and decide to act the way we should?
+Do we one day wake up from bed and decide to act the way we should?
 I can’t remember.
-It’s as if there are portions of my past that don't seem to piece together.
+It’s as if there are portions of my past that I can’t seem to piece together.

-Reality usually takes the blame on why some kids need to grow up fast.
-But I don’t blame reality.
-I think any experience (no matter how bad) is worth going through.
+Reality sometimes takes the blame for why some kids need to grow up fast, but I don’t see it that way.
+I think any experience, no matter how bad it is, is worth going through.
 It doesn’t make sense at first, it never does.
-But once you start understanding it, you’ll find that they are indeed helping you improve in making decisions.
-Decisions that we so often take for granted.
+But once you start to accept it, you’ll find that they help you make better decisions—decisions that we so often take for granted.

 Take it like this—life tastes sweeter once you’ve gone through the hard part.